-The Men of Merit Committee will be comprised of Delta Upsilon staff, alumni, and interfraternal colleagues selected based on their expertise and knowledge of chapter operations and industry best practices.
-They will receive formal training on the Men of Merit program and will be charged with assessing chapters on both the annual and rotating timelines as described above.
+The Men of Merit Committee will be comprised of past Delta Upsilon staff, alumni and interfraternal colleagues selected based on their expertise and knowledge of chapter operations, as well as industry best practices.
+They will receive formal training on the Men of Merit program and be charged with assessing chapters on both the annual and rotating timelines as described above.